rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 > I graduated from college, by the skin of my teeth, in December, 1975.
 I spend the next eight years employed as an itinerant carpenter and commercial fisherman in Colorado, Seattle, and Alaska, living in studio apartments with cinder-block walls, driving a hundred-dollar car, working just enough to make rent and fund the next climbing trip.
 Eventually it began to wear thin.
 I found myself lying awake nights reliving all the close scrapes I’d had on the heights.
 Sawing joists in the rain at some muddy construction site, my thoughts would increasingly turn to college classmates who were raising families, investing in real estate, buying lawn furniture, assiduously amassing wealth. (xii)

 Now that I am in my thirties, concerns like careers, mortgages, and starting a family are much less abstract than a decade ago.
 While I seem to finally have my career figured out, I’ve made little progress with the other two.
 Mortgages, at least, have been on my mind lately more so than skiing.
+If only some kind of equilibrium would come to the housing market now.

 I’ve largely glossed over a major factor that can instantly flip outdoor drive on its head: accidents.
 A life-changing injury, or losing a loved one to an avalanche, can instantly upend ambition.
 I have been fortunate to remain relatively unscathed in my outdoor adventures thus far, and knew (not all that well) two people who died in the mountains.
 I hope all my discussion of changing ski motivation from a perspective of good health does not come across as insensitive here.